20 Types of Screwdrivers & How They Use | Daily Life Tools

 Robertson Screwdrivers

-This type of screw has a tapered socket, so you don’t need to use additional tools when turning them; just slide in your tool and turn away.
+This type of screw has a tapered socket, so you don’t need to use additional tools when turning them; slide in your tool and turn away.

 7. Tri-Point Screwdrivers